sushant3k/Tutorials/README.md

 If the application is deployed on the localhost and the server listens on port 8080, then it can be accessed from browser by typing the url: http://localhost:8080/LearnOAuth2/login

+### Refer to individual readme files in the project directories.